prachi-kCoder/CSES-BYTES/Coin-Combination1&2.md

 ```

 Here dp  = [1 0 1 1 1 2 2 2 3 3]
-As smaller coins are picked first to make any improvement in the sum if possible then increasing targets .
+As smaller coins are picked first to make any improvement in the sum if possible then increasing the coins values .